 The school’s research centers lead innovative efforts in environmental genomics, health policy, global infectious diseases, climate change, human nutrition, global and immigrant health, health equity, global social policy, population and reproductive health, and more.
 The school also has more than 20 Memoranda of Understanding with institutions in countries that include Cambodia, China, Democratic Republic of the Congo, Germany, Mexico and the Philippines.
 The Fielding School’s presence on UCLA’s unified Westwood campus — along with the schools of medicine, law, nursing, business, dentistry, engineering and more — serves to encourage and enhance multidisciplinary collaboration.

-UCLA is ranked the No. 1 public university in the United States by U.S. News & World Report and No. 15 among all universities worldwide in the 2021 Times Higher Education World University Rankings.
+UCLA is ranked the No. 1 public university in the United States by U.S. News & World Report and ranked in the top 20 among all universities worldwide in the 2022 Times Higher Education World University Rankings.

 The UCLA Fielding School of Public Health is accredited by the Council on Education for Public Health (CEPH).

 Fill out the fields to download a program brochure and request more information about the online Master of Healthcare Administration from the UCLA Fielding School of Public Health.
 You can also contact a program representative with your questions by calling toll-free at (877) 819-5033.